Exchange Pre-Euro Banknotes

 Exchange Pre-Euro Banknotes for CASH

-There are lots of people just like you who have got various pre-Euro banknotes that may have been gathered from trips abroad.
-Unfortunately these obsolete notes can’t be exchanged at banks in the UK.
-So what do you do with them?
-You don’t want to just throw them away, so they’ll probably end up sitting in a drawer for years!
+Many people like you own various pre-Euro banknotes collected from trips abroad.
+Unfortunately, these outdated notes can’t be exchanged at banks in the UK.
+So, what should you do with them?
+You don’t want to just throw them away, so they’ll probably sit in a drawer for years!
 However, there is now a way to exchange pre-Euro banknotes with Cash4Coins.

-We change ALL foreign coins and exchange pre-Euro banknotes for cash.
-Our service is superfast and we make payment in under 1 hour – this is why we are trusted by banks, hospitals, schools and individuals.
+We exchange all foreign coins and exchange pre-Euro banknotes for cash.
+Our service is very fast, and we pay within one hour – which is why banks, hospitals, schools, and individuals trust us.

 Why should you choose to exchange pre-Euro banknotes with us?